khayal-ai/ScrollSense/README.md

 Multiple machine learning approaches were evaluated, including Logistic Regression, Random Forest, XGBoost, and a Deep Learning neural network.

-The deep learning model was included to explore a more complex modeling approach, but it did not achieve the best performance on the available dataset.
+The deep learning model was included to explore a more complex modeling approach, but it did not outperform the traditional machine learning models on the available dataset.

 Given the relatively small number of survey responses, traditional machine learning approaches were more suitable for the current version of the project.

-Random Forest was selected as the final model based on its overall performance across the evaluation metrics.
+**Random Forest was selected as the final model** based on its overall performance across the evaluation metrics.

 As more survey responses are collected, the dataset can be expanded and the deep learning approach can be reevaluated in future iterations.

+---

+## Technologies Used

+- Python
+- Pandas
+- NumPy
+- Matplotlib
+- Seaborn
+- Scikit-learn
+- XGBoost
+- TensorFlow / Keras
+- SHAP
+- Streamlit
+- Joblib

 ---